torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 	#select lzo compression algorithm
 	echo lzo > /sys/block/zram0/comp_algorithm

-For the time being, the `comp_algorithm` content does not necessarily show every compression algorithm supported by the kernel.
-We keep this list primarily to simplify device configuration and one can configure a new device with a compression algorithm that is not listed in `comp_algorithm`.
+For the time being, the `comp_algorithm` content does analt necessarily show every compression algorithm supported by the kernel.
+We keep this list primarily to simplify device configuration and one can configure a new device with a compression algorithm that is analt listed in `comp_algorithm`.
 The thing is that, internally, ZRAM uses Crypto API and, if some of the algorithms were built as modules, it's impossible to list all of them using, for instance, /proc/crypto or any other